simonwep/pickr/README.md

     closeWithKey: 'Escape',

     // Defines the position of the color-picker.
 Available options are
-    // top, left and middle relativ to the picker button.
+    // right, left and middle relativ to the picker button.
     // If clipping occurs, the color picker will automatically choose his position.
     position: 'middle',